filiperomero2/ViralUnity/README.md

 # ViralUnity

-ViralUnity is yet another simple tool to perform data quality control and viral genome reference assembly from Illumina paired end reads.
+ViralUnity is yet another simple tool to perform data quality control and viral genome reference assembly from Illumina paired-end reads.
 It is designed to be effective and easy to use.

 ## Installation

 ViralUnity is distributed as single bash script.
-Nevertheless, it relies on diverse dependencies and all of them have been conveniently documented on a conda environment yaml file.
+Nevertheless, it relies on diverse dependencies and all of them have been conveniently documented on a conda environment YAML file.
 From this file one can easily install required softwares and run the pipeline.

 To enable ViralUnity, clone the repo and create the environment: